squishylemon/steamworkshop_autoDownloader/README.md

 ## Contributions
 Contributions and forks are welcome!
 Feel free to add support for other Steam games, improve UI, or enhance automation.

+## Known Issues
+- When copying downloads from steamcmd/steamapps/workshop/content, all folders are copied, not just the ones that were downloaded.

+- The script errors out when pasting links during a second run.

+- If Steam authentication fails, the script still proceeds to the extraction step instead of stopping.